jmelnikel/tinyapp/README.md

 This app is a full stack web application using:
 - Web Server: Node.js
 - Middleware: Express
 - Template Engine: EJS
+- Unit Testing: Mocha and Chai

 Please note this app is a project assignment from Lighthouse Labs for The Web Developer Bootcamp.
 Only basic HTML templates with bootstrap styling code were given.
 Creation of the server with routing, helper functions, authorization, and custom CSS, and HTML with EJS were coded by this developer.
+Unit testing of helper functions were also created by the developer.

 ---
 ## App Highlights